weavery/sworn/README.md

 code.

-Sworn also includes experimental WebAssembly contract generation, but we recommend JavsScript output since the generated JS contracts are perfectly human readable and thus feasible to audit.
+Sworn also includes experimental WebAssembly contract generation, but we recommend JavaScript output since the generated JS contracts are perfectly human readable and thus feasible to audit.

 [![Screencast](https://asciinema.org/a/360104.svg)](https://asciinema.org/a/360104)